1. Let’s begin a conversation

 After our initial conversations, complete an electronic application here.
 Indicate what year you would like your child to join Puddletown School, and what program(s) you are interested in.
 There is no cost or commitment required to submit an application.

 Puddletown School may then request additional information or conversation before moving on to the next step.
 Families of prospective Middle Schoolers will schedule a time to speech with the Lead Guide and set up a day for your young person to “shadow”/visit the program.

 Puddletown feeling like a good fit?
 Reserve a space with the $500 New Child Registration Fee.
-(See fees section here.)
-There is no fee to join the wait list.
+(See Fees section here.)
+If Puddletown is full for the year you are interested in, there is no fee to join the wait list.

 Puddletown School invites any child whose family is interested in early childhood, elementary, or middle school aged Montessori education to apply for entrance to our Montessori program, no matter a family’s financial situation.
 Please see Financial Assistance and Deductions section here.
-If attending Puddletown School is cost prohibitive for your family’s current financial situation, please fill out the following form (FACTS) so we may start a conversation about financial support.
+If attending Puddletown School seems cost-prohibitive for your family’s current financial situation, please fill out this FACTS form and we can start a conversation about financial support.

 Generally, Puddletown is not equipped outright nor licensed to care for children with disabilities requiring specialized equipment or one-on-one aides; therefore any such care is conditional upon the family/caregivers and staff properly arranging for the child’s needs to be met.
 It is the goal for each child to be able to participate in and substantially benefit from this Montessori program without risk to themself or other children.
 Puddletown School reserves the right to limit entrance to the program or ask that a child be unenrolled from the program after a trial period, based on whether or not we have or can successfully access and implement the tools and strategies to best support a child’s needs, or whether we’ve been able to successfully collaborate with a family and/or a child’s outside support professionals to get the child’s needs met.